zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/setup/setup.md

    ![Import Recipe](images/recipe-configure-connection.png)

-4. In the Connection page, copy the Oracle Integration host name from the browser address bar and past it into the field **ERP Cloud Host**
+4. In the Connection page, copy the Oracle Integration host name from the browser address bar and past it into the field **Connection URL**.

     ![Import Recipe](images/recipe-configure-connection-hostname.png)